martins5678/Targeted-Marketing-Using-LLM/README.md

 3. Fine-tuning: Tailoring the model with relevant data ensures content generation aligns closely with business needs.
 4. Integration: Consider integrating the app into platforms like a Chrome extension for real-time insights as marketers craft content.

-Embark on this journey with "Contentify," where marketing meets innovation, and witness a new era in targeted messaging.